jadecci/cbpp/README.md

 ## Replication

-Please see the README in the `HCP_surface_CBPP` folder for how to replicate the results in our paper.
+Please see the READMEs in the `HCP_surface_CBPP` and `HCP_volume_CBPP` folders on how to replicate the results in our paper.

 ## Code Release

 We release two Matlab functions, `CBPP_wholebbrain.m` and `CBIG_parcelwise.m`, for implementing any combination of approaches investigated in our paper.

 **Note** that the connectivity and psychometric data should be prepared before using these functions.
 For computing preprocessing, connectivity, etc. as done in our paper, see the README in `HCP_surface_CBPP` folder.
+For help on extracting the psychometric data, see the README in `bin/extraction_scripts` folder.

 To run whole-brain or parcel-wise CBPP, use the following commands in Matlab: